 MOLM-13 Cell Line Derived Xenograft

-The MOLM-13 CDX mouse model is a leading model for exploring the interactions of therapeutic efficacy and the progression of cancer while maintaining the tumor microenvironment.
+MOLM-13 cells are an important tool in AML research and have provided valuable insights into the molecular mechanisms underlying this deadly disease.
+They continue to be used widely in both basic and translational research aimed at developing new therapies for AML patients.
+MOLM-13 cells have also been used to test the efficacy of various chemotherapeutic agents, including cytarabine and daunorubicin.
+In addition, these cells have been used to develop and test novel targeted therapies, such as FLT3 inhibitors.
+The MOLM-13 CDX mouse model is a leukemia model for exploring the interactions of therapeutic efficacy and the progression of cancer while maintaining the tumor microenvironment.
 Although screening results in vitro cell culture studies may provide initial direction on novel cancer therapeutics, the underlying issue of single layer cultured cells lacking a tumor microenvironment exists.
 The MOLM-13 CDX model (cell line derived xenograft) addresses concerns regarding hormone expression, growth factors, stroma, circulation and hormone expression on tumor growth inhibition studies.
 This model has demonstrated success in target validation studies, anti-angiogenesis and anti-tumor efficacy (e.g. AZD1152-HQPA, an inhibitor of aurora-B kinase).

 |Disease||Acute Myeloid Leukemia|